 A fundamental requirement is that submitted manuscripts not be previously published, nor may they be published elsewhere simultaneously.
 Upon acceptance of a manuscript for publication, the publishers acquire full and exclusive copyright for all languages and countries.
 The use of registered names, trademarks, etc., in this publication does not imply, even in the absence of a specific statement, that such names are exempt from the relevant protective laws and regulations and therefore free for general use.

 All papers should be prepared in U.S. English.
 An initial evaluation of the language will be made upon receipt of each manuscript.
 Those that are considered inadequate for initial review will be returned or sent out for correction at the discretion of the author.
 A manuscript will be considered officially accepted when GMR receives a revised version from the authors with all corrections requested by the reviewers.

-Before final acceptance, a submission letter with the title of the article and names and signatures of all the authors should be sent by e-mail to [[email protected]].
+Before final acceptance, a submission letter with the title of the article and names and signatures of all the authors should be sent by e-mail to [[email protected] or [email protected]].
 Galley proofs for final revision will be sent in PDF format via e-mail.
 All authors are co-responsible for their submissions and should make every effort to check the paper before this final step to avoid the need for costly reformatting and potential introduction of new errors.

 How many pages would you be willing to read on-screen or print out?